Free Deckpad, Dry Bag, or After-Sun Cream on Orders +$75

 Derek, Wave Tribe Founder

-Quick guide of what you can find in this Surf Guide to Surfing in Cabo article:
+Quick overview of what you'll find in this surf guide to surfing in Cabo:

-You first need to decide where you want to surf, and the second thing is where you want to stay.
+First, you need to decide where you want to surf, and second, where you want to stay.
 You have four general locations that are exposed to the primary swell window; those locations are as follows:

 Visiting Cabo from May to September gives you maximum exposure to the southern swell locations 1-3.
-You have excellent waves in San Jose Del Cabo, Cabo San Lucas, and the Eastern Cape.
-San Jose and the Eastern Cape pick up anything with a South in it and the occasional hurricane.
-August bring storms, strong southerly swell, and consistent waves.
+You have excellent waves in San José del Cabo, Cabo San Lucas, and the East Cape.
+San José and the East Cape pick up anything with a South in it and the occasional hurricane.
+August brings storms, strong southerly swell, and consistent waves.
 August is the best month for more advanced surfers.

 The Los Cabos Open was running for a few years before COVID.
 Steer clear of this event unless you feel like checking out the festivities.

-🏄If you need a guide or some help finding your way, you can check out SurfinCabo.com and ask them to take you around.
+🏄 If you need a guide or help finding your way, you can check out SurfinCabo.com and ask them to take you around.
 These guys can help you pick the right surf spots and take you there.

-Book your non-stop airline ticket early for about $350—you'll want to fly to San Jose Del Cabo (airport code SJD).
+Book your nonstop airline ticket early for about $350.
+You'll want to fly to San José del Cabo (airport code SJD).
 If you are going to the Pacific side, you can also fly to La Paz, but there are fewer direct flights.
 I like Alaska Airlines.
-Alaska treats surfers well and only charges $30 per board bag It’s $75 if it's over 50 lbs, make sure and check your weight before you depart.
+Alaska treats surfers well and only charges $30 per board bag.
+It's $75 if it's over 50 lbs, so make sure to check your weight before you depart.

 Don't forget to check our airline Boardbag Fee Guide to compare the different airlines and prices.
 Sometimes, you will find a lower-priced ticket, but when you add that airline's surfboard board bag fees, the ticket can push you toward the higher end of airline flight prices.

-The Cabo airport is about 20 minutes from downtown San José and about 30 minutes from San Lucas.
-There are two roads to San Jose.
-The toll road ($2-$4) and the free road.
+The Cabo airport is about 20 minutes from downtown San José and 30 minutes from San Lucas.
+There are two roads to San José—the toll road ($2 - $4) and the free road.

-Take the toll road to San Jose del Cabo, Cabo San Lucus, or the Pacific.
+Take the toll road to San José del Cabo, Cabo San Lucas, or the Pacific.
 The toll road loops behind the airport, so once you exit the terminal, take a left for the toll road and a right for the free road.
-From the free road, once you hit San José Del Cabo, head toward the Cabo tourist corridor adjacent to Cabo San Lucas.
+From the free road, once you hit San José del Cabo, head toward the Cabo tourist corridor adjacent to Cabo San Lucas.

-Try and book something before you go.
-There are a ton of rental agencies at the airport, but it's a madhouse if you are shopping around after your flight.
-I don't imagine the price is more competitive if you book the car spontaneously.
+Try to book something before you go.
+There are a ton of rental agencies at the airport, but it's a madhouse if you shop around after your flight.
+The price wouldn't be more competitive if you booked the car spontaneously.

 The rental car agencies will pick you up outside the airport terminal and shuttle you across the street.
 People are very helpful at the airport.
 If you need help, reach out to the agents standing outside or ask a random person with a sign.

-Rent a van or 4X4.
+Rent a van or 4x4.
 Ideally, a larger car is better—something with good clearance.
-I've been stuck in the sand and had to be pulled out by a 4x4 on 2 of the last 6 trips; not bad odds for Baja.
+I've been stuck in the sand and had to be pulled out by a 4x4 on two of the last six trips; not bad odds for Baja.
 If you are in an economy rental, your chances of getting stuck are higher.

-I recommend taking more than one surfboard with you and thus think about how to transport your surfboard quiver.
-A vehicle with higher clearance for the Baja dirt roads on the Eastern Cape can be a lifesaver.
+I recommend taking more than one surfboard with you, so think about how to transport your surfboard quiver.
+A vehicle with higher clearance for the Baja dirt roads on the East Cape can be a lifesaver.
 With four-wheel drive, you can pull up to the break and keep a visual on your rental.

-If you got a cheap rental and bang it up, you will have to pay for damages when you try to pull that plastic heap out of the sand.
-I rented from Ace on one trip and had a great experience, but I now recommend BBB (email bbbrentacar@gmail.com).
+If you got a cheap rental and bang it up, you must pay for damages when you try to pull that plastic heap out of the sand.
+I rented from Ace on one trip and had a great experience, but I now recommend BBB (email: bbbrentacar@gmail.com).

-We rented a van BBB on our last Cabo surf trip (see pics above), and it performed like a champ.
-That van lugged us down and back to the Eastern Cape every day (sometimes twice a day).
+We rented a van BBB on our last Cabo surf trip, and it performed like a champ.
+That van lugged us down and back to the East Cape every day (sometimes twice daily).
 The owner is super friendly and took care of us.

 I like to keep my boards in the car for obvious reasons—theft and the brutal Mexican sunshine—but if you ride a bigger surfboard, you'll need some good soft racks.